 Raster tiles is a traditional method of displaying a map on the web.
 Due to the higher requirements for rendering and data storage, it is available for paid customers with higher plans only.

 The downside is a size, which is more than 10 times bigger than Leaflet.
-It is hard for a start but powerful.
+It is hard to start but powerful.

 While it can do most of the tasks of OpenLayers, it can lack some advanced functionality.
 However, a lot of functions can be added by third-party plugins.